-Earlier still this week, Parliament rehashed arguments for and against changing another aspect of the political landscape, our voting system, after a petition in favour of a change to the Proportional Representation (PR) system reached the necessary 100,000 signatures.
+Earlier still this week, Parliament rehashed arguments for and against changing another aspect of the political landscape, our voting system, after a petition in favour of a change to a Proportional Representation (PR) system reached the necessary 100,000 signatures.
 The government issued a lengthy response to the petition, and Conservative MP Steve Double led the defence of the First Past The Post (FPTP) system in Westminster Hall.
 But with over 60% of the public now wanting reform, will this defence stand up to scrutiny?

 Disproportionality of FPTP

 As stated by Labour, SNP, Green and Liberal Democrat MPs at Monday’s debate, the major problem with our current voting system is that it delivers vastly disproportionate parliaments relative to votes cast.

 The candidate with the most votes of any party in each constituency wins the parliamentary seat, but this does not mean they represent the majority of constituents – as demonstrated in 2015, when Alasdair McDonnell was elected in the Belfast South constituency with just 24.5% of the vote, meaning that over three quarters of his constituents voted against him.